Insights

 It does not matter if the project is delivering a civil project, CCTV and security, or software - they often fail or underdeliver for organisations.
 As a general consultant, I get to work on a wide array of projects and observe what works and what does not.
 There is often a cluster of undesirable situations that cause these failures, let’s look at some of them.

-Poorly focused projects with too many chiefs are often out of control.
+Poorly focused projects with too many leaders are often out of control.
 They are busy projects that consume resources for very little benefit.
 The actual delivery teams are overwhelmed by divergent and frequently changing requirements.
 All this does is create stress, friction, confusion, and delays in the project.
 In some cases, it can cause you to lose key valuable team members at the exact moment you need them due to stress and frustration.

 Great plan where are the details?